andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

 responsible for its actions.
 A person with this starting point entering any situation, that chooses to act morally responsible, will have to choose to never manipulate the situation for the mere goal of consuming the emotions/feelings that are a consequence of said manipulation.
-This is defined by the definition of morals: [relating to the standards of good or bad behaviour, fairness , honesty, etc. that each person believes in, rather than to laws](https://dictionary.cambridge.org/dictionary/english/moral) But that definition of morals, implies a rational view, not subjective.
+This is by definition of morals: [relating to the standards of good or bad behaviour, fairness , honesty, etc. that each person believes in, rather than to laws](https://dictionary.cambridge.org/dictionary/english/moral) But that definition of morals, implies a rational view, not subjective.
 If what